demitri/qlsc/README.md

 ![](figures/cube_subdivisions/cube_subdivisions.png)

-The distortion may appear to be significant, but at much higher bin levels it is not as severe.
-Also, it doesn't matter.
+The distortion may appear to be significant, but at much higher depth values it is not as severe.
+(Also, it's immaterial.)
 The scheme is advantageous in that there are no discontinuities at the poles, and the indexing scheme is optimized for fast database queries.
 While not all pixels are the same size, they are very nearly so, and for the purposes this scheme is used for, this is not a requirement.

-For most users, working in ipix values and ra,dec coordinates will accomplish most anything you might need.
+For most users, working in ipix values and ra,dec coordinates will accomplish most anything needed.
 For those who might be performing more complex calculations, I recommend working in the native coordinates of the face plane.
 Each face (at any division level) has its 2D coordinate system origin at the cube face center.
 Both the *x* and *y* axes range from -1 to +1.
 Methods are provided to translate between *xy* coordinates, ipix value, and ra/dec coordinates.
 The source code for the [`ipix2polygon()`](https://qlsc.readthedocs.io/en/latest/api.html#qlsc.QLSC.ipix2polygon) method provides an illustrative example.

 ### Pixel Numbering